 PROSCAR (finasteride) by Merck & Co. is 5-alpha reductase inhibitors [moa].
 First approved in 1992.

-PROSCAR (finasteride) is a 5-alpha reductase inhibitor oral tablet approved in 1992 for benign prostatic hyperplasia, androgenetic alopecia, and other androgen-dependent conditions.
-It works by inhibiting the conversion of testosterone to dihydrotestosterone, reducing prostate volume and slowing hair loss.
-The drug has an expanded label addressing prostate cancer, sexual dysfunction, hematuria, and muscle atrophy indications.
+PROSCAR (finasteride) is an oral small-molecule 5-alpha reductase inhibitor approved in 1992 for benign prostatic hyperplasia (BPH).
+It works by blocking the conversion of testosterone to dihydrotestosterone, reducing prostate size and urinary symptoms.
+The drug is also used off-label for male pattern baldness under the brand name Propecia.

 5-alpha Reductase Inhibitors